Shiigu/RogueCustoms/README.md

 Its fields are:
 - `Id`: The Character's Id.
 - `Name`: The Character's name.
+Can be the name of a Key in the `Locales` Key-Pair section.
 - `Description`: Currently unused in the Console Client.
+Can be the name of a Key in the `Locales` Key-Pair section.
 - `ConsoleRepresentation`: Indicates how it will be shown in the Console Client.
 Console Representation will be explained in a further section.
 - `EntityType`: For a Character, it will either be `Player` or `NPC`. **There can only be one Character with the `Player` EntityType per Dungeon!**
 - `Faction`: The Id belonging to the Player's faction.